Exabyte-io/documentation/docs/tutorials/ml/train-ml-model.md

 We follow the below steps, by making use of our [Web Interface](../../ui/overview.md).

-1. Import materials from materials project
+1. Import materials from materials Bank
 2. Calculate band gap for the "train materials"
 3. Build ML Train model based on the "train materials"

-## 1. Import Materials from Materials Project
+## 1. Import Materials from Materials Bank

-We explain how to import materials from the Materials Project online repository of materials structures [in this page](../../materials/actions/import.md).
+We explain how to import materials from the [Materials Bank](../../materials/bank.md) [in this page](../../materials/actions/copy-bank.md).
 For the sake of the present tutorial example, we will consider all structures listed in this repository that contain the elements silicon (Si) and germanium (Ge).
-These can be imported into the account-owned [collection](../../accounts/collections.md) of materials by entering the "Si*Ge*" regular expression in the main [search bar](../../entities-general/actions/search.md) of the Import Dialog.
+These can be imported into the account-owned [collection](../../accounts/collections.md) of materials by entering the "Si*Ge*" regular expression in the main [search bar](../../entities-general/actions/search.md) of the Materials Bank page.

 ## 2. Calculate Band Gap